Niall O'Donnell: Club

 O'Donnell captained his club at under-21 level.
 He played in county finals at under-12, under-14, under-16, minor, under-21 and senior levels.

 He made his senior debut for his club as a replacement for John Haran in the remaining two minutes of the final of the 2015 Donegal Senior Football Championship, which his club lost by one point against Naomh Conaill.
 He later said: "I got one touch.
 I just laid it off.
 I was a bit young to be taking a big shot on then".

 O'Donnell's brother Conor also plays alongside him for the club.
 As does his brother Shane.

 O'Donnell, a dual player, has also played hurling for his club.
 He played from the start in, and scored in, the 2017 Donegal Senior Hurling Championship final.

 He captained his club to the 2021 Donegal Senior Football Championship, aged 23, scoring three points in the final.
+O'Donnell then won the 2024 Donegal Senior Football Championship with his club, scoring two points including one free in the final.